 Padstow is a traditional English harbour on the north coast of Cornwall.
 Named the UK's most luxurious place, the bustling town is an eclectic mix of fisherman's cottages and merchant's houses.
 Surrounded by glorious sandy beaches and natural beauty made up of a rugged coastline, there is an abundance of natural jewels to discover.
 Padstow is also a top foodie destination, majoring in fresh, locally produced dishes and celebrity chefs.

-The St. Ives Hotel is a perfect location for a holiday with comfortable bedrooms (many of which have panoramic sea views), high quality informal dining, relaxing leisure facilities and exciting, free live entertainment (at peak times).
+The St. Ives Bay Hotel is a perfect location for a holiday with comfortable bedrooms, and high quality dining.
 All standard rooms come with: En-suite shower or bathroom, Flat screen TV’s with digital channels and radio, Free Wifi broadband internet access, Direct dial telephones, Refreshment tray, Hair dryer.